TristanGramsch/TristanGramsch.github.io/readme.md

-Jekyll and bundler are Ruby Gems used to develop and run static websites.
-Jekyll uses Liquid.
-And can be configured based on other gems.
+Use Ruby to run Jekyll.
+Generate a static website.
+Use _config.yml.
+Jekyll uses liquid.
+Configure using other gems.
 Run `bundler exec jekyll serve` to host the website.